opensoars/f_/readme.md

 When we look at the two lists above, we can categorize computational tasks into two separate groups:

 1. Synchronous (small and quick)
-2. Asynchronous (both small and quick or large and long lasting)
+2. Asynchronous (either simple and quick or complex and long lasting)

 ### API
 Everything `f_` offers will be used in the code example below.
 We will be using a class based approach (plain object not recommended), since we will be initiating a lot of instances, so we will make use of JavaScript it's prototypal inheritance pattern.